WAT LOKAYA SUTHA

 Wat Lokaya Sutha is a restored temple ruin situated within the Ayutthaya Historical Park west of Bueng Phra Ram in the Pratu Chai Sub-district.

-We can access the cluster via Khlong Tho Road and a stretch called earlier Na Rong Mai Road, the latter referring to a wood factory on the premises of today’s Wat Worapho.
-A small road leads to it, starting at the Grand Palace's southwest corner, passing Wat Rakhang and Wat Worachettharam to lead to the reclining Buddha of Wat Lokaya Sutha.
-Field Marshal Plaek Phibun Songkhram ordered the construction of this road in 1949.
-Another easy access via U-Thong Road, Soi 30, next to Wat Tuek, also leads to Wat Lokaya Sutha.
+We can access the cluster via Khlong Tho Road and a stretch known as Na Rong Mai Road, the latter referring to a wood factory on the site of today’s Wat Worapho.
+A small road leads to it, starting at the Grand Palace's south-west corner, passing Wat Rakhang and Wat Worachettharam to reach the reclining Buddha of Wat Lokaya Sutha.
+Field Marshal Plaek Phibun Songkhram ordered the construction of this road in 1949 CE.
+Another easy access route is via U-Thong Road, Soi 30, next to Wat Tuek, which also leads to Wat Lokaya Sutha.

-Wat Lokaya Sutha as Wat Maha That, Wat Phra Ram, Wat Phutthaisawan and Wat Racha Burana follow the Khmer concept of temple construction.
-All are Temple Mountains, consisting of a central tower and surrounded by a courtyard and a roofed gallery.
+Wat Lokaya Sutha, Wat Maha That, Wat Phra Ram, Wat Phutthaisawan and Wat Ratcha Burana follow the Khmer concept of temple construction.
+All are Temple Mountains, consisting of a central tower surrounded by a courtyard and a roofed gallery.
 A row of Buddha images lined the gallery.

 In a booklet about Phra Pathom Chedi in Nakhon Pathom, the section of “Phraya Kong Phraya Phan” mentions that around the year 955 in the Year of the Cock, Sri Nanchai built Wat Lokaya Sutha.
-Whether we have to interpret the 955 Buddhist Era (BE) or Chula Sakarat (CS) is unclear.
+Whether we should interpret this as 955 Buddhist Era (BE) or Chula Sakarat (CS) is unclear.
 If around 955 BE, it means the temple’s construction dates back to 412 CE, which is impossible.
 If around 955 CS, it brings us to the year 1597 CE in King Naresuan's reign (1590-1605 CE), which would be more plausible.
 The exact year of construction is unknown.
 [1]

-Wat Lokaya Sutha lay likely deserted since the fall of Ayutthaya in 1767.
-The Fine Arts Department and the Alcoholic Beverages Factory, located in the same neighbourhood, joined hands in 1954 to maintain the area and search for the temple foundations in the massive brick mound.
+Wat Lokaya Sutha is likely deserted since the fall of Ayutthaya in 1767 CE.
+The Fine Arts Department and the Alcoholic Beverages Factory, both in the same neighbourhood, joined hands in 1954 CE to maintain the area and search for the temple foundations within the massive brick mound.

-Wat Lokaya Sutha has a typical east/west alignment.
-The Fine Arts Department restored heavily nearly all the ruins on Ayutthaya’s city island and also this monastery.
+Wat Lokaya Sutha has a typical east-west alignment.
+The Fine Arts Department restored nearly all the ruins on Ayutthaya’s city island, including this monastery, in a major effort.
 Construction companies, under the watchful eye of archaeologists, reconstructed the foundations of walls, floors and pillars.

 The entrance of the complex is in the east.
 We find here the foundations of a large vihara with back and front porticos.
 To the left and right are two other vihara foundations nearly the same size.